marcusgreen/moodle-local_codechecker/README.md

 check that code follows the Moodle coding guidelines, available @
 <http://docs.moodle.org/en/Development:Coding_style>.

+This copy has been very slightly modified so the file excludes can be updated in the settings.

 It was created by developers at the Open University, including Sam Marshall, Tim Hunt and Jenny Gray.
 It is now maintained by Moodle HQ.